Accelerated BSN Programs

 Yes.
 An Accelerated BSN program involves less clinical practice than a traditional Bachelor’s Degree track, but it still requires a certain number of hours in order for you to gain experience and become attuned to your future working environment.
 The exact number will differ according to your university or school of choice.
 For example, in a 12-week semester, you will need to accumulate up to 60 credit hours and up to 800 hours of clinical practice.

 There are usually around six major teaching hospitals associated with the higher education institution you’re attending where you will complete your on-site hours.
-Similarly, you might not be assigned to a hospital, but to a healthcare facility near the university.
+You might not be assigned to a hospital, but to a healthcare facility near the university.
 Bear in mind that most students of Accelerated BSN programs are older, take the initiative and have excellent learning skills.
-So there will be increased competition – this can be a downside or a benefit for you.
+There will be increased competition: this can be a downside or a benefit for you.
 It all depends on how committed you are and how well you perform under pressure.

 Traditional or Accelerated track – which should you choose?

 In 1990, there were only 30 accelerated BSN programs in the entire country.
-Today you have over 200 options available, and the number is consistently growing.
-Although the time required to complete it seems more accessible and the promising job prospects are a noteworthy plus as well, isn’t the traditional Bachelor’s Degree what you should be aiming for here?
+Today you have over 200 options, and the number is consistently growing.
+Although the time required to complete the program seems accessible and the promising job prospects are a noteworthy plus as well, isn’t the traditional Bachelor’s Degree what you should be aiming for here?
 Comprehensive 4-year training, more high-end positions (at least initially) and no pressure or hassle to absorb massive amounts of information in such a short period?
 Well, it depends.

-Although a traditional BSN program might seem like the better option and undoubtedly the certification most employers are seeking, which entails no risks of being penalized, there are several reasons why a standard Bachelor’s Degree is not for everyone (at least not in the beginning of their career):
+Although a traditional BSN program might seem like the better option and undoubtedly the certification most employers are seeking, entailing no risks of being penalized, there are several reasons why a standard Bachelor’s Degree is not for everyone (at least not in the beginning of their career):

-- Structure: the 4 to 5-year didactic curriculum of a conventional BSN program is indeed less intensive, but also covers more extensive training and requires many more clinical hours than the accelerated track; this can easily interfere with your career plans if you expect to start work as soon as possible, you’re only interested in learning the basics of nursing first or you’re looking to pursue higher education later in your life;
+- Structure: the 4 to 5-year didactic curriculum of a conventional BSN program is indeed less intensive, but it also covers more extensive training and requires many more clinical hours than the accelerated track.
+This can easily interfere with your career plans if you expect to start work as soon as possible, you’re only interested in learning the basics of nursing first or you’re looking to pursue higher education later in your life;

-- No college degree: you might be an aspiring nurse who does not own a college degree; if that is the case, an accelerated program is the perfect choice for you; you might not have as many breaks as you would in a traditional program, but you get the chance to work towards your dream job;
+- No college degree: you might be an aspiring nurse who does not possess a college degree; if this is the case, an accelerated program is the perfect choice for you; you might not have as many breaks as you would in a traditional program, but you get the chance to work towards your dream job;